 The program begins with training high schools students in their junior and senior year by offering these students a chance to take dual-credit courses in introduction to education and culturally responsive practices.
 In this experience students also are involved in a 1-hour per week field experience tutoring with elementary school students.
 The year-long course is worth 4 college credits per year.
 Student also have the opportunity to 1) work with college professor and mentors, 2) interact with leading scholars in the field of culturally responsive practice, 3) conduct research on topics related to culturally responsive practice, and 4) get an opportunity to visit EOU campus and attend a college course.
-Students who participate in the OTP program will qualify for a tuition discount of $45 per credit which is one-third of the regular tuition cost.
+Students who participate in the OTP program will qualify for a tuition discount.
 In return these students agree to become mentors for high school students in their home communities and fellow college students pursuing teacher education.

 1. Identity and Achievement: